elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_channel_setup.md

 ## Channels

-In a nutshell, Phoenix channels give us a way to send and receive messages.
+Essentially, Phoenix channels give us a way to send and receive messages.
 A chatroom application is a common example of how channels work.
 When users enter the chatroom, they "join" the channel.
 Then, we can "broadcast" the chat messages to all users that have joined the channel.